psteinb/hpc-in-a-day/_episodes/02-02-parallel-estimate.md

 > ## Numpy madness
 >
-> Numpy is a great library for doing numerical computations in python (this where its name originates).
+> Numpy is a great library for doing numerical computations in python (this is where its name originates).
 In terms of readability however, the numpy syntax does somewhat obscure what is happening under the hood.
-For example:
+Let's go through an example:
 >
 > ~~~~~
 > a = np.random.uniform(size=10)